plfa/plfa.github.io/src/plfa/part1/Naturals.lagda.md

 ## Unpacking the Agda definition

-Let's unpack the Agda definition.
+Let's unpack the Agda definition, copied below.

+    data ℕ : Set where
+      zero : ℕ
+      suc  : ℕ → ℕ

 The keyword `data` tells us this is an inductive definition, that is, that we are defining a new datatype with constructors.
 The phrase

     ℕ : Set